Lake Geneva shooting, juvenile in custody; 'drug deal gone bad'

 LAKE GENEVA, Wis. - A juvenile is in custody following a shooting that occurred near Bonnie Brae Lane and Rush Street in Lake Geneva on Monday night, Feb.
 12.

 Initial information indicated it was a "drug deal gone bad and those involved are known to one another," per police.
-The shooting victim sustained non-life threatening injuries.
+The shooting victim was a 17-year-old who is expected to be okay.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News